mdsumner/zerozarr/README.md

 par(op)
 ```

+## Create a Real Zarr, with GDAL from PNG file

 Now, let’s create an actual ZARR in version 3 with GDAL, each block has
 GZIP compression.
 We roundtrip our PNG file into a Zarr store, and plot
 in the same way as we did with our manually split array above.